Skip to main content

 In Plato’s Republic, the philosopher-king embodies wisdom and exercises rule over the rest of society.
 Following him are the guardians, the trained army and officials of the state who exercise courage.
 Following them are the rest of the citizens, corresponding to the appetitive part of the soul.

 Plato also discusses how different types of government correspond to different arrangements of these classes.
 The government that comes closest to Socrates’ vision of the ideal republic is Sparta’s timocracy.
 The ruling guardians in Sparta were what he calls the ‘auxiliary guardians’—the military.
-The political, non-military guardians trained to rule the state with reason, including the philosopher-king, are ruled by the auxiliary guardians.
+The political, non-military guardians trained to rule the state with reason, including the philosopher-king, but were actually ruled by the auxiliary guardians.
 Socrates argues that this relationship needs to be reversed.
 Sparta’s timocracy, then, equates to the soul being ruled by courage over wisdom.

 Corinth, at the time, was ruled by an oligarchy.
 An oligarchy is rule by the few, and it is also typically understood that, unlike aristocracies and timocracies that may also be ruled by a few, an oligarchy involves the rule of a few in their own self-interest.
 In both a timocracy and an oligarchy, the appetites are restrained, the first by force and the second by an order in society that protects private property.